 Woman accused of harassing Georgetown police chief held in custody

 Jan.
-14—NEWBURYPORT — A Georgetown woman charged with harassing that town's police chief was ordered held in custody Thursday after a judge ruled she violated conditions of her release.
+15—NEWBURYPORT — A Georgetown woman charged with harassing that town's police chief was ordered held in custody Thursday after a judge ruled she violated conditions of her release.

 Michele Velleman, 50, of Elm Street was also ordered to undergo a mental health evaluation to determine if she is competent to stand trial.